What You Should Know Before Bathing Your Puppy

 2. Is it possible to bathe my puppy after vaccination?

-Yes; and do not do so within 48 hours after shots.
-Before you take your puppy to the bath, allow him or her to rest after activities so that he will be fresh.
+Yes, and do not do so within 48 hours after shots.
+Before you take your puppy to the bath, allow him or her to rest after activities so he or she or she will be fresh.

 3. Which comes first brushing the puppy or bathing him?

-Never brush after the bath because it causes tangles and spills hair.
-It contributes to the easy cleaning.
+Never brush after the bath, as it causes tangles and sheds hair.
+It contributes to easy cleaning.

-4. Can baby wipe be used on my puppy?
+4. Can baby wipes be used on my puppy?

 These have to be pet-safe and fragrance-free.
-Ordinary baby wipes are a source of irritation in puppy skin.
+Ordinary baby wipes can irritate puppy skin.

 5. How do I handle it when the shampoo enters the eyes of my puppy?